Learn the Not-So-Basics

 Read more

-When you have to make a bunch of something or something where failure isn’t an option (a parachute, for instance), you better make sure that you’re making the right thing and that you’re sure it will work.
+When you have to make something where failure isn’t an option, you better make sure that it will work.

 Read more